Road Signs and Markings: What to Look Out For

 Whether you’re a learner driver, a newly-passed driver, or someone who needs a refresher, understanding road signs and markings is crucial for safe driving.
 Both road signs and road markings provide essential guidance, helping drivers to navigate efficiently while aiding safety for all road users.
 Their purpose can range from indicating speed limits, to warning about potential hazards.
 Road traffic signs and markings play a significant role in helping to reduce accidents and maintain order on the roads.

 With thousands of miles of roads across the UK, having a standardised system of road signs and markings ensures that all drivers, regardless of experience, can follow and react appropriately to road conditions.
 By understanding the instructions and/or warnings set out by these signs and markings, drivers can make informed decisions that help to prevent accidents, reduce congestion, and create a smoother, safer driving experience for everyone on the road.
+The UK system of road traffic signs is deliberately designed to be instantly recognisable.
+Shapes and colours are used consistently such as triangular road signs warn of hazards, circular signs usually give orders, and rectangular signs provide information.

 In this guide, we’ll cover why road signs and markings exist and explore some of the most common road signs and markings, looking at what they mean for drivers.